katiebuntic/intro-to-research-data-management-carpentries/episodes/tabular-data-collection.md

 In the MET museum dataset Alex is using, each row is an object (like a painting or sculpture), and each cell is a data point.

 Alex’s dataset looks like a spreadsheet, but underneath, each column contains a specific **data type**.
-Knowing these helps avoid errors and choose the right tools for analysis.
+Knowing these helps to avoid errors and choose the right tools for analysis.

 #### Basic data types